 She Codes is a startup, based in Perth, that is on a mission to teach women coding skills, get women into technical careers, and build communities of like-minded women.
 Their vision is to increase diversity in tech by inspiring 100,000 women across Australia by 2025.

 She Codes runs several different programs of various lengths.
-My primary role with She Codes is as Lead Mentor for the Flash (one week taster) and Plus (22 week bootcamp) programs.
+My primary role with She Codes is as the Technical and Education Lead.

-As Lead Mentor, it is my job to faciliate each class, and often that involves live coding and giving detailed explanations about technical subjects on the fly.
+This is a diverse role, but a big part of it is facilitating programming workshops, and often that involves live coding and giving detailed explanations about technical subjects on the fly.
 On a more personal level, I care so deeply about getting more diversity in tech, that sometimes the hardest part about this role is leaving the emotions at the door.
 I go out of my way to make sure every single student is getting the most out of every class, which can be a difficult task at the best of times, but the success our students have had as a result makes it all worth it in the end.